JetBrains/kotlin-web-site/pages/docs/reference/server-overview.md

 It serves as an alternative to traditional templating systems such as JSP and FreeMarker.

  * [Micronaut](https://micronaut.io/) is a modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.
 It comes with a lot of built-in, handy features.

+ * [http4k](https://http4k.org/) is the Functional toolkit for Kotlin HTTP applications, written in pure Kotlin and with a tiny footprint.
+The library is based on the "Your Server as a Function" paper from Twitter and represents modelling both HTTP Servers and Clients as simple Kotlin functions which can be composed together.

  * [Javalin](https://javalin.io) is a very lightweight web framework for Kotlin and Java which supports WebSockets, HTTP2 and async requests.

  * The available options for persistence include direct JDBC access, JPA, as well as using NoSQL databases through their Java drivers.